GH404/Flashcards/README.md

 Submitted by: **Gustavo Hernandez**

-This web app: **A Linux commands study deck - now with user input**
+This web app: **A Linux commands study deck - now with user input!**

 Time spent: **5** hours spent in total